rob3315/stellacode/docs/index.rst

    featured.png

-**Stellacage code** is a Python library for Coil Winding Surface (CWS) optimization in Stellarator physics.
+**Stellacode** is a Python library for Coil Winding Surface (CWS) optimization in Stellarator physics.
-The main repository is hosted `here <https://plmlab.math.cnrs.fr/rrobin/stellacage_code>`_ .
+The main repository is hosted `here <https://plmlab.math.cnrs.fr/rrobin/stellacode>`_ .

 Differences and similarities with `Regcoil <https://github.com/landreman/regcoil>`_
 ---------------------------------------------------------------------------------------